 The legal advisers to the transaction will also draft the Risk Transfer Protection Buyer Certificate confirming other PCS requirements.

-The legal advisers to the transaction will then forward to the PCS Secretariat the draft of the offering document (if any), any required transaction documents, the completed checklist and the Protection Buyer Certificate.
-The PCS Secretariat and the Screening Partner will verify that these documents do evidence compliance with the PCS requirements.
+The legal advisers to the transaction will then forward to the PCS the draft of the offering document (if any), any required transaction documents, the completed checklist and the Protection Buyer Certificate.
+PCS will verify that these documents do evidence compliance with the PCS requirements.

-If an issue arises, the PCS Secretariat will seek to resolve it with the protection buyer and their legal advisers.
+If an issue arises, PCS will seek to resolve it with the protection buyer and their legal advisers.

-If any part of the documents relevant to the checklist should change at a later stage, it is the obligation of the protectioin buyer and the legal advisers to the transaction to immediately inform the PCS Secretariat.
-The award of a PCS Risk Transfer Label remains in the discretion of the PCS Secretariat.
-Should the PCS Secretariat decline to award the PCS Risk Transfer Label, the protection buyer may have recourse to the appeals procedure set out in the PCS Risk Transfer Procedures Manual.
+If any part of the documents relevant to the checklist should change at a later stage, it is the obligation of the protectioin buyer and the legal advisers to the transaction to immediately inform PCS.
+The award of a PCS Risk Transfer Label remains in the discretion of PCS.
+Should PCS decline to award the PCS Risk Transfer Label, the protection buyer may have recourse to the appeals procedure set out in the PCS Risk Transfer Procedures Manual.

 Please note that, to avoid any suggestion of a conflict of interest, the labeling fee is payable by the protection buyer from the moment a checklist is sent to the Screening Partner and is not dependant upon the award of a label.